2022-2023

 Next steps

-We explored alternative login methods beyond Face Verification.
-Read more here.
+We are exploring alternative login methods beyond Face Verification.